 Recommended for Bishop Arts District's Best Restaurants because: Trompo is where to go when you're after some of the best tacos in the Dallas area.

-Recommended for Bishop Arts District's Best Restaurants because: Salaryman is a terrific place to go for shochu cocktails and legit Japanese bites.
+Recommended for Bishop Arts District's Best Restaurants because: Encina is a terrific place to go for a casual date or night out with friends.

-Recommended for Bishop Arts District's Best Restaurants because: Lucia serves some of the most creative Italian food in the city.
+Recommended for Bishop Arts District's Best Restaurants because: Chimichurri is the place for authentic Argentinean cuisine in a vibrant atmosphere.